noahehall/theBookOfNoah/linux/docker/docker.md

       - its difficult to find the location of the managed volume on the host file system
         - thus no way to share/delete a managed volume manually
-      - can only be identified by the containers that use them -
+      - can only be identified by the containers that use them

 ### volume patterns
   - volume container
     - creating a container with an attached volume, stopping the container, then source that containers volume when creating other containers
       - when creating the container, you can issue a simple echo command to run it and exit immediately
-    - a volume container doesn t need to be running because stopped containers maintain their volume references
+    - a volume container doesnt need to be running because stopped containers maintain their volume references
     - use cases
       - sharing a set of volumes with many containers
       - can categorize a set of volumes that fit a common use case